egberts/egberts.github.io-src/content/articles/fail2ban-commands.md

 Lines: 4078 lines, 0 ignored, 56 matched, 4022 missed [processed in 0.33 sec]
 Missed line(s): too many to print.
 Use --print-all-missed to print all 4022 lines

-We have a match.
-In case filter/regex is wrong, we’ll probably end up with no matches:
+There is a match.
+In case the filter/regex is wrong, this will probably end up with no matches:

 Lines: 3315 lines, 0 ignored, 0 matched, 3315 missed [processed in 0.23 sec]
 Missed line(s): too many to print.
 Use --print-all-missed to print all 3315 lines